 You May Also Like

 Use OpenMP Accelerator Offload for Programming Heterogeneous Architectures

-Run HPC Applications on CPUs and Xe GPUs using Intel® C++ and Fortran Compilers with OpenMP*
+Run High-Performance Computing (HPC) Applications on CPUs and GPUs with Xe Architecture Using Intel C++ and Intel Fortran Compilers with OpenMP

 Product and Performance Information

 Performance varies by use, configuration and other factors.
 Learn more at www.Intel.com/PerformanceIndex.